iPhone 15 vs iPhone 14 vs iPhone 13: The blockbuster comparison for Apple loyalists

 Price

 The iPhone 15 is right now the priciest of the lot and until the iPhone 16 comes out, that’s not going to change.
-Starting at SGD 1,299* for the 6.1-inch iPhone 15 and SGD 1,449* for the iPhone 15 Plus, these phones are quite pricey.
+Starting at HKD 6,899* for the 6.1-inch iPhone 15 and HKD 7,699 for the iPhone 15 Plus, these phones are quite pricey.

 This is where the iPhone 14 Plus ends up being quite valuable.
-For the price of a compact iPhone 15 at SGD 1,299, you can get the iPhone 14 Plus with a massive 6.7-inch display.
+For the price of a compact iPhone 15, you can get the iPhone 14 Plus with a massive 6.7-inch display.
 This phone offers an immersive display and a stupendously good battery life when compared to the iPhone 15.
-The standard iPhone 14 further drops the price down to SGD 1,149* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.
+The standard iPhone 14 further drops the price down to HKD 5,999* but that doesn’t offer as much value for money as its plus counterpart, considering the entire package.

 Winner: iPhone 13